aa-programmer/Minix/README.md

 # Minix
-Minix is a Programming Language Made by Me, its FREE and OPEN-SOURCE, The Interpeter is Made in Python Minix is Basically just Python + Lua + GDScript, yes I Chose the 3 easiet Languages that our out there.
+Minix is a Programming Language Made by Me, its FREE and OPEN-SOURCE, The Interpeter is Made in Python, Minix is Basically just Python + Lua + GDScript, yes I Chose the 3 easiet Languages that our out there.